smartdevicelink/sdl_evolution/proposals/NNNN-close-application.md

 </function>
 ```

-A registerd application can send this RPC to transit from any HMI level to `HMI_NONE`.
+A registered application can send this RPC to transit from any HMI level to `HMI_NONE`.
 The application will receive an `OnHMIStatus` notification which then leads to remove the lock screen from the phone app.
 Different to unregister or re-register the application stays registered but will not be used as the preferred mobile-nav application anymore.

 ## Potential downsides